FranciscoMoretti/ai-registry/README.md

 ## Contributing

 Issues and PRs welcome.
-See `CONTRIBUTING.md` for setup, workflow, and commit conventions, and `CODE_OF_CONDUCT.md` for community guidelines.
+See `CONTRIBUTING.md` for setup, workflow, and commit conventions.

 ## License